Pharmacy

 Pharmacy is a highly varied profession with a number of different possible career paths open to graduates.

-To register as a pharmacist in the UK, you must complete the MPharm degree, a pre-registration training year and sit the registration assessment.
+To register as a pharmacist in the UK, you must complete the MPharm degree, a foundation training year and sit the registration assessment.
 After registration, pharmacy graduates are highly sought after and are amongst the most employable professionals in the UK, with many opportunities to work internationally.

 Career paths include: